Home Inspection FAQs

 Q:What is a home inspection?

-A home Inspection is a complete visual examination of the all the readily accessible systems and physical structural elements of a home, conducted by a certified professional.
+A home Inspection is a complete visual examination of all of the readily accessible systems and physical structural elements of a home, conducted by a certified professional.
 At Greener Inspections, our emphasis is on identifying existing or potential problems that could affect a purchaser’s buying decision.

 Q:Why do I need a home inspection?

 A house is the largest purchase most people will ever make.
 It only makes sense to find out as much as you can about a property before you buy it, to avoid costly surprise repairs and problems down the road.
-Our home inspection report will also advise you of what maintenance is required to keep your home in top condition.
+Our home inspection report will advise you of what maintenance is required to keep your home in top condition.
 A professional inspection will give you a clear picture of the many systems and structural elements that make up the property.
 If you are selling your home, a pre-listing inspection will point out any potential problems that might be uncovered later by the buyer's inspector.
 Finding issues early will allow you to address them before listing your home, making for a faster and smoother sale.

 Q:What does a home inspection include?

 Greener Inspections will provide you with a report that covers all the major systems and structural elements of a house.
-This includes the condition of the home's heating and air conditioning systems, plumbing and electrical systems, roof, foundation, attic and visible insulation, walls, doors, windows and all other visible structures.
+This includes the condition of the home's heating and air conditioning systems, plumbing and electrical systems, roof, foundation, attic and visible insulation, walls, doors, windows, and all other visible structures.